ChristianSilvermoon/Bash-Prompt-Script/README.md

 # Bash-Prompt-Script
-A script I use for displaying info about my systems as I work I find it immenstly useful
+A script I use for displaying info about my systems as I work.
+I find it *very* useful.

 ## What all does it display?
 Shell Name and version